awillats/xcorr-visualizer-p5/README.md

 🚧  Work in progress 🚧
+View how correlations between outputs of small networks vary as a function of circuit parameters
 ![preview of interface](assets/example_screenshot.png)
-intended to view how correlations between outputs of small networks vary as a function of simple paramters

-notably, this project should import some rendering and generation capability from [circuit-visualizer-p5](https://github.com/awillats/circuit-visualizer-p5) but this project is small enough in scope, it's core pieces should be fine without.

 ## Upcoming Features: 🔮
 - [ ] Computing ["coincidence index"](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0027431) as a measure of connectivity